 Warehouse and delivery costs also have a heavy variable element.
 There may be some fixed costs such as rent, utilities or staff.
 But, for simplicity in this model, we kept both costs variable.
 In general, the more you sell, the more it costs you to store and ship those products.

 Longer-term, and with enough sales, you can reduce these variable costs.
 You negotiate better deals with suppliers.
-But, these deals tend to be longer-term, and slow to change.
+But, these deals take time to agree.
 In this model, we assumed a modest saving of 3% overall in warehousing and delivery charges from month 6.
-That was a 1% reduction in warehousing costs, and 2% on delivery costs.
+That was a 1% reduction in warehousing costs and 2% on delivery costs.

 Step 4 – Advertising, Development and Overheads